kingspp/autoversion/readme.md

-# node-module-boilerplate
+# Autoversion

-> Boilerplate to kickstart creating a Node.js module
+> Display Version on your websites using github releases / commits

 This is what I use for [my own modules](https://www.npmjs.com/~sindresorhus).